Awards are bestowed upon Honors students throughout the year in recognition of their academic excellence.

 Each year, the Honors Program Committee sets a theme and invites entries for a university-wide essay contest.
 This prize was established by a beloved member of the English Department who directed the Freshman composition program for many years, “Peg” Panos.

-This year’s theme asked students to reflect on the theme of “What does it mean to you to “Dare to Dream”?
-Was there ever a time your dream was against the odds, but you persevered?
-Explain.”
-Three judges evaluated the entries on the basis of content, grammar, organization, and style.
+This year’s theme asked students to reflect on the theme of “Pushing the Limits” The entries were evaluated on the basis of content, grammar, organization, and style.

 Louise A. Habicht Award